Lockable Object Pattern in Java: Implementing Robust Synchronization Mechanisms

 In computer science, a lock or mutex (from mutual exclusion) is a synchronization primitive that prevents state from being modified or accessed by multiple threads of execution at once.
 Locks enforce mutual exclusion concurrency control policies, and with a variety of possible methods there exist multiple unique implementations for different applications.

-The Lockable Object pattern is a concurrency pattern that allows only one thread to access a shared resource at a time.
-Instead of using the synchronized keyword on the methods to be synchronized, the object which implements the Lockable interface handles the request.
+The Lockable Object pattern is a concurrency control design pattern in Java that allows only one thread to access a shared resource at a time, ensuring mutual exclusion and preventing data corruption.
+Instead of using the synchronized

-Here's the Lockable interface:
+Here's the Lockable

 public interface Lockable {